 As of December 31,

-2022 2021
+2023 2022

-Gross book value \$ 10,863,436 \$ 10,990,982
+Gross book value \$ 12,458,828 \$ 10,863,436

-Fair value 10,010,935 11,766,336
+Fair value 11,994,321 10,010,935

 Fair value reflecting change in interest rates:

--100 basis points 10,449,991 12,437,306
+-100 basis points 12,457,648 10,449,991

-+100 basis points 9,607,787 11,164,150
++100 basis points 11,568,461 9,607,787

-As of December 31, 2022 and 2021, the fair value of our secured and non-mortgage loans receivable, based on our estimates of currently prevailing rates for comparable loans, was \$517.0 million and \$498.0 million, respectively.
+As of December 31, 2023 and 2022, the fair value of our secured and non-mortgage loans receivable, based on our estimates of currently prevailing rates for comparable loans, was \$53.1 million and \$517.0 million, respectively.
 See "Note 6 - Loans Receivable and Investments" and "Note 11 - Fair Values of Financial Instruments" of the Notes to Consolidated Financial Statements included in Part II, Item 8 of this Annual Report.

 As a result of our Canadian and United Kingdom operations, we are subject to fluctuations in certain foreign currency exchange rates that may, from time to time, affect our financial condition and operating performance.
-Based solely on our results for the year ended December 31, 2022 (including the impact of existing hedging arrangements), if the value of the U.S. dollar relative to the British pound and Canadian dollar were to increase or decrease by one standard deviation compared to the average exchange rate during the year, our Normalized FFO per share for the year ended December 31, 2022 would decrease or increase, as applicable, by less than \$0.01 per share or 1%.
+Based solely on our results for the year ended December 31, 2023 (including the impact of existing hedging arrangements), if the value of the U.S. dollar relative to the British pound and Canadian dollar were to increase or decrease by one standard deviation compared to the average exchange rate during the year, our Normalized FFO per share for the year ended December 31, 2023 would decrease or increase, as applicable, by less than \$0.01 per share or 1%.
 We will continue to mitigate these risks through a layered approach to hedging looking out for the next year and continual assessment of our foreign operational capital structure.
 Nevertheless, we cannot assure you that any such fluctuations will not have an effect on our earnings.

-Concentration and Credit Risk
+Concentration Risk

 We use concentration ratios to identify, understand and evaluate the potential impact of economic downturns and other adverse events that may affect our asset types, geographic locations, business models, and tenants, operators and managers.
 We evaluate concentration risk in terms of investment mix and operations mix.
 Investment mix measures the percentage of our investments that is concentrated in a specific asset type or that is operated or managed by a particular tenant, operator or manager.
 Operations mix measures the percentage of our operating results that is attributed to a particular tenant, operator or manager, geographic location or business model.

 The following tables reflect our concentration risk as of the dates and for the periods presented:

-As of Decem ber 31,
+As of Decen nber 31,

-2022 2021
+2023 2022

 Investment mix by asset type (1):

-Senior housing communities 66.3% 67.4%
+Senior housing communities 65.8% 66.3%

-MOBs 18.0 17.1
+Outpatient medical 20.4 18.0

-Life science, research and innovation centers 6.9 6.7
+Research centers 5.7 6.9

-Health systems 4.9 5.0
+Other healthcare facilities 4.8 4.9

-IRFs and LTACs 1.5 1.5
+Inpatient rehabilitation facilities ("IRFs") and long-term acute care facilities ("LTACs") 1.5 1.5

-SNFs 0.6 0.6
+Skilled nursing facilities ("SNFs") 1.7 0.6

-Secured loans receivable and investments, net 1.8 1.7
+Secured loans receivable and investments, net 0.1 1.8

 Total 100.0% 100.0%

 Investment mix by tenant, operator and manager (1):

-Atria 26.0% 27.0%
+Atria (2) 23.5% 26.0%

-Sunrise 9.8 10.0
+Sunrise 9.0 9.8

+Lillibridge 10.2 9.3

-Brookdale Senior Living 7.8 7.8
+Brookdale 7.7 7.8

-Le Groupe Maurice 7.0 7.3
+Le Groupe Maurice 7.0 7.0

+Wexford 5.4 6.6

-Ardent 5.3 4.7
+Ardent 5.1 5.3

-Kindred 0.8 1.0
+Kindred 0.8 0.8

-All other 43.3 42.2
+All other 31.3 27.4

 Total 100.0% 100.0%